 After receiving or allocating the principal gift, you and your donors can then add to the endowment over time, growing its principal and increasing the investment income that it generates for payouts.

 Specificity is important because the funds in an endowment are meant to go largely untouched—they won’t have an immediate, direct impact the same way a traditional fundraising campaign does.
-It’s akin to the challenges of annual fundraising for unrestricted support.
-Donors are often most easily compelled to give when they know that their gifts will drive a tangible impact.
+Similar to annual fundraising, donors are often most easily compelled to give when they know that their gifts will have a tangible impact.
+Even with this, soliciting gifts for an unrestricted endowment fund is possible if you have a robust case for support (more on this later).

 Note that once an endowment is established, it’s not often recommended to host standalone endowment fundraising campaigns.

 Since they’re such long-term investments, you won’t see an ROI on your campaign efforts for a long time.
-Instead, as we’ll explain below, look for ways to fold endowment fundraising into activities that you’ll already be doing like capital campaigns or customizing your major and planned gif solicitations to include the endowment.
+Instead, look for ways to fold endowment fundraising into activities you’ll already be doing like personalizing major and planned gift solicitations to include the endowment.

-For example, if you’ve been in talks with a major donor to secure a large gift for a capital campaign, you might be able to present them with options for structuring their gift.
-It’s not uncommon for portions of large campaign gifts to go to endowments, especially if endowment growth has been built into the campaign’s goals.
-However, the overarching purpose of a campaign is generally to raise liquid capital for tangible purposes.
-Unless endowment growth is an express priority, becoming too fixated on boosting your endowment risks derailing your campaign fundraising plan.
+For example, if you’ve been talking to a major donor about a capital campaign, you might be able to present options for structuring their gift.
+A portion of a large campaign gift could go to your endowment, especially if endowment growth is built into the campaign’s goals.
+Typically, the overarching purpose of a campaign is to raise liquid capital for tangible purposes, so unless endowment growth is an express priority, don’t become too fixated on boosting your endowment fund.

 Or, say your nonprofit’s cash reserves are running low.
 A loyal annual donor has expressed interest in giving to the endowment.
-This is potentially very appealing, but what would be more impactful for your organization, an unrestricted cash gift to bolster your flagging operating funds, or a mid-size donation to a restricted endowment?
+While very appealing, consider what would be more impactful for your organization: an unrestricted cash gift to bolster your flagging operating funds or a mid-size donation to a restricted endowment?

-As your endowment becomes more ingrained into your normal development work, make sure that your entire team is on the same page about big-picture and current financial priorities to support the organization’s health.
+The bottom line: As your endowment becomes more ingrained in your normal development work, make sure your entire team is aligned on big-picture and current financial priorities to support the organization’s health.

 Building on the previous tip, you should also avoid allowing the excitement of potential endowment gifts to result in strategic drift—a slow expansion or shift in the ways that you discuss the endowment, its purpose, and its impact with donors.